PanPanFR/finance-tracker/README.md

 ## Deployment

-This project is configured for deployment on Vercel with automatic deployments on every push to the main branch.
+This project is configured for deployment on Vercel.
+Auto-deploy is enabled via GitHub integration on every push to the default branch.
+CI file: `.github/workflows/vercel-deploy.yml`.

 ### Auto-Deployment Setup